mudasir256/peptalk/extra/thinking.md

   1. The user is logged in, but wants to change the password
   2. The user is logged out, and forgot password

-- formik error messages should be from i18